UAlbertaALTLab/crk-db/docs/mappings.md

 * matchType: The type of match (see [Match Types](#match-types) below)
 * FST stem: The FST stem for the corresponding CW entry.

+These mappings have now been incorporated directly into the Maskwacîs database.

 ## Match Types

 There are several types of matches: